 - Skill matching and skill repositories

-Some resource management tools are available as standalone products, while others are integrated with larger PM or PPM suites.
+Some resource planning tools are available as standalone products, while others are integrated with larger PM or PPM suites.
 Depending on your needs and what software you may already have, either of these could be a good fit.

-1. Better labor management
+1. Better time management

 2. Intelligence-driven decisions